Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 03.25.40 UTC
+- WIB: Jumat, 12 September 2025 04.22.30 UTC
-- WITA: Jumat, 12 September 2025 04.25.40 UTC
+- WITA: Jumat, 12 September 2025 05.22.30 UTC
-- WIT: Jumat, 12 September 2025 05.25.40 UTC
+- WIT: Jumat, 12 September 2025 06.22.30 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: friendship
+Kategori: technology